pulumi/pulumi-hugo/themes/default/content/blog/deploy-azure-static-website/index.md

 In a few minutes your site will be provisioned and ready to access.
 Use the `cdnURL` that was output at the end of the provisioning to access the site!

-As you can see, the Azure static website component made this task very easy with just a few lines of code we were able to provision our site.
+As you can see, the Azure static website component made this task very easy.
+With just a few lines of code we were able to provision our site.

 If you would like to learn more about Pulumi, here are some links you may find interesting: